SapitoSucio/froggo-guides/docs/script_commands.md

 \***marriage**("**<spouse name\>**");

-This function will marry two characters, the invoking character and the one referred to by name given, together, setting them up as each other's marriage partner.
+This function will marry two characters, the invoking character and the one referred to by name given, together, setting them up as each other`s marriage partner.
 No second function call has to be issued (in current SVN at least) to make sure the marriage works both ways.
 The function returns `1` upon success, or 0 if the marriage could not be completed, either because the other character